19.3: Regulation of Oxidative Phosphorylation

 Mitochondria - Nuclear Signaling

-We would be remiss to not include the role of the mitochondrial genome and its relationship to the nuclear genome in the control of mitochondrial function, including oxidative phosphorylation.
-Mitochondrial arose from the internalization of a distant bacteria into a eukaryotic cell.
+We would be remiss not to include the role of the mitochondrial genome and its relationship to the nuclear genome in controlling mitochondrial function, including oxidative phosphorylation.
+Mitochondria arose from the internalization of a distant bacteria into a eukaryotic cell.
 They developed an endosymbiotic relationship in which some of the genes from the original bacterial species remain in mitochondria today.
 The mitochondrial genome is shown in Figure \(\PageIndex{10}\).

 Figure \(\PageIndex{10}\): Mitochondrial genome. https://commons.wikimedia.org/wiki/C...ial_DNA_en.svg

 Mitochondrial DNA is a double-stranded molecule of 16.5 kilobases.
-It encodes some proteins, as well as its own tRNA and ribosomal RNAs.
-There are many copies (100s to 1000s) of the circular genome in each cell.
+It encodes some proteins and its own tRNA and ribosomal RNAs.
+Each cell has many copies (100s to 1000s) of the circular genome.

 Some (actually 13), but not all of the genes for proteins required for oxidative phosphorylation are found in the mitochondrial genome.
 The rest reside in the nuclear genome, and after transcription and translation, the resulting protein must be imported into mitochondria.
 In fact, over 95% of mitochondrial proteins are encoded by nuclear genes.
 Mitochondria move in the cells guided by the internal cytoskeleton to sites where energy (ATP) is needed.
-They also participate in buffering intracellular Ca2+ ions in the cell, much like the ER with which mitochondria form intimate membrane contacts.
-The ER also makes contact with the outer nuclear membrane, so, likely, the mitochondria can closely associate with the nucleus as well.
+They also participate in buffering intracellular Ca2+ ions in the cell, like the ER, with which mitochondria form intimate membrane contacts.
+The ER also makes contact with the outer nuclear membrane, so it is likely that the mitochondria can closely associate with the nucleus as well.

-Hence there must be regulation of the respective genomes to produce the correct type and amounts of proteins required for oxidative phosphorylation.
-To accomplish this, there is a bidirectional regulated signaling between the two organelles.
-There is direct signaling between the nucleus and mitochondria and retrograde signaling in the other direction.
+Hence, the respective genomes must be regulated to produce the correct type and amounts of proteins required for oxidative phosphorylation.
+To accomplish this, bidirectional regulated signaling is used between the two organelles.
+Direct signaling between the nucleus and mitochondria and retrograde signaling in the other direction exist.
 Signals and processes affected in these signaling pathways are shown in Figure \(\PageIndex{10}\).

 jdjkfj